Attorneys —

 Houston Bar Association – Member

-2010 Houston Bar Association’s Law Week Committee Law School Presentations – “Law Firm Economics in a Tightening Economy” (March 2010)
+2010 Houston Bar Association’s Law Week Committee Law School Presentation – “Law Firm Economics in a Tightening Economy” (March 2010)

-Memorial Lutheran Church in Houston – Member, Board of Elders for 6 years.
+Memorial Lutheran Church-Houston (35+ years) – Member: various committees, Board of Elders for 6 years

-Houston Livestock Show and Rodeo – Lifetime member, 8 years Horspitality Committee
+Houston Livestock Show and Rodeo – Lifetime Member (18+ years) – Horspitality and Paint Horse Committees